Strategies and support from a therapist who knows both addiction and recovery.

 If you’ve already got some time in recovery and you're ready to take your recovery to the next level, I’ve got the tools for you, too.

 These are the answers I hear most often.
-I’m willing to bet that one of them is going to resonate with you.
+I’m willing to bet that at least one of them is going to resonate with you.

 • I want to stay sober.
 If I can just get a little time sober, everything will work itself out.